shapzo/Dotfiles_BSPwm/Rofi-themes/README.md

 # Rofi 🤖

-these are the Rofi themes, inspired by the windows 11 start menu and the macOS app menu
+These are the Rofi themes, inspired by the windows 11 start menu and the macOS app menu